 Menage a Troi (Season 3, Episode 24)

-Oh yes, and let’s not forget, that perhaps the one saving grace of the episode is that it did give us the meme of Capt.
-Picard with his outstretched arm, which happened when he was adlibbing the Shakespearean speech while trying to save the trio from the hands of the Ferengi.
+Perhaps the one saving grace of the episode is that it did give us the meme of Capt.
+Picard with his outstretched arm, adlibbing a Shakespearean speech while trying to save the trio from the hands of the Ferengi.
 Other than that, this particular episode really has no redeeming qualities, and is usually one I just fast forward right through to the next one when I binge watch TNG.

 Masks (Season 7, Episode 17)

 I dare this episode to make less sense.
-The crew finds a comet that’s actually a ship of its own, which proceeds to infest the Enterprise & Data and make them go full Apocalypto?
+The crew finds a comet that’s actually a ship of its own, which proceeds to infect the Enterprise & Data with some kind of computer virus and make them go full Apocalypto.
 And in order to talk to & save Data (as well as the rest of the ship & crew), Picard has to don a mask and play out a melodrama millions of years old.

 Especially the fact that this episode is in the seventh (and final) season of the show, and towards the end of the season makes me think the writers were beginning to get desperate for ideas, and this was the best they could come up with in a pinch.

-Don’t get me wrong, some of the visuals were actually not that bad, if a bit obvious with the Mesoamerican references, despite being from something that was supposedly millions of years older than humanity.
+Don’t get me wrong, some of the visuals were actually not that bad, if a bit obvious with the Mesoamerican references, despite being from something that was supposedly millions of years older than the human race.
 That still doesn’t save it from being an episode that just doesn’t make any damn sense in the context of Star Trek: The Next Generation.
-It might have worked as a filler episode in The Original Series, but not in TNG to be honest, and that’s why it made my list.
+It maybe could have worked as a filler episode in The Original Series, but not in TNG to be honest, and that’s why it made my list.